okharch/cachecalc/README.md

 Don't use a sledgehammer to crack a nut!

 ## TODO
-Make TTL returned by calculation.
+- Make TTL returned by calculation.
 It might know better when returned value expires.
 For example ttl for token returned by calculation.
+- Provide a way to expire cache entry by goroutine.
+It might be useful for the case when the data is changed in the database.